 Curse of Dimensionality in Neural Network Optimization

-The curse of dimensionality in neural network optimization under the mean-field regime is studied.
-It is demonstrated that when a shallow neural network with a Lipschitz continuous activation function is trained using either empirical or population risk to approximate a target function that is times continuously differentiable on , the population risk may not decay at a rate faster than , where is an analog of the total number of optimization iterations.
+This paper demonstrates that when a shallow neural network with a Lipschitz continuous activation function is trained using either empirical or population risk to approximate a target function that is times continuously differentiable on , the population risk may not decay at a rate faster than , where denotes the time parameter of the gradient flow dynamics.
 This result highlights the presence of the curse of dimensionality in the optimization computation required to achieve a desired accuracy.
 Instead of analyzing parameter evolution directly, the training dynamics are examined through the evolution of the parameter distribution under the 2-Wasserstein gradient flow.
 Furthermore, it is established that the curse of dimensionality persists when a locally Lipschitz continuous activation function is employed, where the Lipschitz constant in is bounded by for any .
 In this scenario, the population risk is shown to decay at a rate no faster than .
-To the best of our knowledge, this work is the first to analyze the impact of function smoothness on the curse of dimensionality in neural network optimization theory.
+Understanding how function smoothness influences the curse of dimensionality in neural network optimization theory is an important and underexplored direction that this work aims to address.